Akirix/dev-getting-started/Design Patterns/javascriptPromises.md

 * return 2;
 * return new Promise (resolve, reject){ resolve(2)};

  .then will ALWAYS return the previous return result.
 It will not return anything above that return.

+From this you can see that a recipe variable is initialized before any of the promises return.
+That is so the recipe that is found can be used in promises that are further down the promises chain from where it was initially found.

+#### How to Use .catch Correctly

-Using .catch is the way to catch errors from a Promise. .catch will only catch the errors that are on the same level as the .then.
+Using .catch is a way to catch errors from a Promise. .catch will only catch the errors that are on the same level as the .then.
 If it is outside or nested in another level from the .then you will have to add another catch statement.

 Check out this example of baking a cake.